 In this Article

-This Excel Tutorial demonstrates how to use the Excel XOR Function in Excel to test if one and only one criteria is true, with formula examples.
+This tutorial demonstrates how to use the Excel XOR Function in Excel to test if one and only one criteria is true.

 XOR Function Description: